Therapists

 • Cognitive function therapy

 Dan Kang PT, DPT, has been with the Community Clinic since the fall of 2013.
-He is an associate professor of physical therapy at George Fox, where he teaches in the area of orthopedics and persistent pain rehabilitation.
+He is a professor of physical therapy at George Fox, where he teaches in the area of orthopedics and persistent pain rehabilitation.

 Kang speaks locally and nationally on primary care physical therapy, PROMIS in clinical practice, and the biopsychosocial model of care.
 In addition, he serves as a commissioner for the Oregon Pain Management Commission, director of communication for the American Physical Therapy Association Primary Care Special Interest Group, director of the YCC/GFU Persistent Pain Program, director of the Interdisciplinary Primary Care Institute, and Oregon Physical Therapy Association liaison for population health.
-He also practices at George Fox's Community Clinic and serves as a consultant for regional health systems integrating PROMIS and primary care into clinical practice.
+He also serves as a consultant for regional health systems integrating PROMIS and primary care into clinical practice.

 Areas of Expertise